n-hop/oasis/bats/README.md

 In RTT measurement, `KCP` represents the RTT for TCP messages transmitted over `KCP`; and `BTP`,`BRTP`,`BRTP_PROXY` have the same meaning.
 TCP messages are transmitted in a rate of 100 packets per second with fixed length of 512 bytes.

-In the first RTT measurement, we measured the RTT of the first TCP message transmitted over the protocol; the test results are averaged over 15 samples.

 ### 3.1 Single hop test

 ```